cvhariharan/StimulonWallet/README.md

 ## StimulonWallet
 An android wallet for [Stimulon](https://github.com/cvhariharan/Stimulon) ERC-20 tokens developed for [Stimulus](https://github.com/Studio-7/Stimulus-Doc), which is a decentralized news platform.
 This app can be used to send and receive Stimulon tokens.
+The tokens can be sent by scanning QR code of the receiver.

 ### Screenshots
 #### Login